anieruddha/sqlworkbench/README.md

  Nothing concrete right now, just trying few things for my own use.

+Objective :
- I like to make entire build process either mavenize or use gradle.
-On mac menu should be mac style.
+ - make entire build process either mavenize or use gradle.
+ - On mac menu should be mac style.
+ - remove any propriety lib/api (if any) usage.